Norway and the Arctic region

 In the third decade of Arctic cooperation, we are – in addition to dealing with pollution and climate change – turning our attention to adaptation.
 In May 2011, the member states signed the first legally binding agreement negotiated under the auspices of the Arctic Council.
 The agreement establishes a binding framework for search and rescue cooperation between the member States of the Arctic Council.

 Norway, Russia and the United States as co-chairs, took a leading role in the work towards a legally binding agreement, signed in 2013, on cooperation on Marine Oil Pollution Preparedness and Response in the Arctic.
 The Council has also undertaken comprehensive environmental and scientific studies on shipping in the Arctic, on oil and gas activities and on ocean management, and in 2017 a third legally binding agreement on Enhancing International Arctic Scientific Cooperation.

 Norway has the role as host country for the permanent secretariat of the Council, located in Tromsø.

 Future challenges in the Arctic

-Norway believes that in order to further adapt to new challenges in the region, the Arctic Council needs to make more decisions of a more binding nature, as appropriate.
-It also needs to further broaden its discussions by including relevant observers.
+Norway believes that in order to further adapt to new challenges in the region, the Arctic Council needs to make more decisions of a more binding nature.

 The Norwegian government: http://www.regjeringen.no/en.html?id=4